aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/9_final_test/_index.md

 ## Steps to Complete

-For each step, use the follow expand for each section:
+Follow each step in order and use the *Open for detailed step-by-step instructions* if required.

 ### Specific action to complete